Careers

 - Supervise and assist students with providing nursing care while monitoring and assessing students’ progress with meeting the clinical practice expectations.

-- Collaborate with nursing staff and other health care providers in gaining assistance and access to learning experiences for the students.
+- Collaborate with nursing staff and other healthcare providers in gaining assistance and access to learning experiences for the students.

 - Foster discussion and debate about clinical learning among students during post clinical conferences.